 edit-2

-temper is almost everone’s achilles heel and what you can gain from it is deeper understanding.
+temper is an achilles heel for almost everyone and what you can gain from this is deeper understanding.

 here’s a quote from someone that you might hold in high regard, dr martin luther king jr, who sums up why shallow understanding is bad for all of us and also sums up the debate you’ve had here regarding liberal support for the harris campaign and the genocide shes enabling: